FlorianMichael/Classic4J/README.md

 1. [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus): Fabric mod to connect to EVERY Minecraft server version (Release, Beta, Alpha, Classic, Snapshots, Bedrock) with QoL fixes to the gameplay

 ## Structure
-There is no main class, there are three classes in the package: **BetaCraftHandler**, **ClassiCubeHandler** and **JSPBetaCraftHandler**, in these classes are the API requests for the respective platforms.
+There is no main class, there are three classes in the package: **BetaCraftHandler** and **ClassiCubeHandler**, in these classes are the API requests for the respective platforms.

 All API Requests are asynchronous and require a callback, the callback is called on the main thread, so you can safely modify the UI in the callback.
 They are located in the **de.florianmichael.classic4j.request** package.